-Even though we didn’t celebrate Christmas, December was always a festive time for us growing up (here’s a piece I wrote about the holidays for TASTE in 2017).
-My parents hosted a ton during the month, and I have continued the tradition between the various cities I have called home.
-There are nights and days that are easier than others depending on how smart we have been about menu planning.
-These baked chicken drumsticks are precisely one of those dishes that make the day a lot easier.
-I love how they pair well with a variety of dishes and cuisines, and super easy to make.
+Even though we didn’t celebrate Christmas, December was always a festive time for us.
+My parents hosted a ton, and I have continued their tradition in the various cities I have called home.
+There are nights that are easier than others depending on how smart we have been about menu planning.
+These delicious chicken drumsticks have always been a part of one of our more successful nights.
+I love how they pair well with a variety of dishes and cuisines, and are super easy to make.

 The recipe is adapted from my mother and home cook, Shahnaz.
 I’m not sure how the recipe came about.
 Is it a traditional Pakistani recipe?
-Definitely not.
-But it’s definitely the type of recipe that would come out a Pakistani home from years of trial and error.
-My mother would use this marinade on both a rack of lamb as well as chicken.
-They typically prepare the meat over a stovetop but I wanted to adapt their recipe in the oven to make dinner preparation easier.
+Absolutely not.
+But it’s definitely the type of recipe that would come out a Pakistani home after years of trial and error.
+My mother would use this marinade on both rack of lamb as well as chicken.
+She typically prepares the meat over a stovetop but I wanted to adapt their recipe for the oven to make dinner preparation easier.

-I used drumsticks here but the recipe can easily be adapted for any other type of cut with bone.
-Given that it’s a yogurt marinade, these baked chicken drumsticks will not be as crispy as ones made with a dry rub but the 10 minute broil does give the skin some crisp and a nice golden brown color (thanks to my friend Anita for the tip!), and the 30 minute bake at high heat still leaves enough moisture in the chicken.
+I used drumsticks here but the recipe can be adapted for any type of cut with bone.
+Given that it’s a yogurt marinade, these chicken drumsticks will not be as crispy as the ones made with a dry rub.
+The 8 to 10 minute broil however, gives them a lovely golden color.

-I want to thank my Instagram community for all their great advice on baking chicken.
-I love crispy baked chicken but also realize that in Pakistan, we frequently marinade the chicken with yogurt, which makes it really difficult to get that perfect crispy skin.
-Here I have created the effect of crispy skin thanks to my friend Anita’s advice of putting the chicken on broil on high heat for the last 10 minutes.
-Here are some of the other great tips shared by Pakistan Eats friends:
+I want to thank my Instagram community for their great advice on roasting chicken.
+I love crispy roast chicken but also realize that the yogurt marinade Pakistanis use makes it difficult to get that perfect texture.
+Here I have created the effect thanks to my friend Anita’s advice of putting the chicken on broil on high heat for the last 10 minutes.
+Here are some of the other great tips shared by Pakistan Eats's friends:

 - Shahla from the fabulous blog, My Berkeley Kitchen, and my friend Ragini, both advocate for crisping the skin on high heat in a pan before putting it in the oven.